 Explore Our Collections

 Individually, Carnegie Museum’s collections are impressive.
 Together, they’re unparalleled in scope and diversity.
-Our museums our home to some of the most historically significant and artistically brilliant collections in the world—the foundation of the museums’ expansive research, exhibitions, and educational offerings.
+Our museums are home to some of the most historically significant and artistically brilliant collections in the world—the foundation of the museums’ expansive research, exhibitions, and educational offerings.

 Carnegie Museum of Art